Apply for a Mentorship

 - You must be a member in good standing of the WFNS.
-Membership is open to anyone who writes.
+General membership is open to anyone who writes.
 Join by clicking here.

 - You must be a permanent resident of Nova Scotia (i.e., you have lived in Nova Scotia permanently for at least one year and you file your taxes here).
-Those who have only seasonal residence in the province (including students who return to a home outside of Nova Scotia in the summer) are ineligible.
+Out-of-province college/university students and seasonal residents are ineligible.

-- You must submit only one application to each program deadline, so take the time to focus on your strongest project and applicaton.
+- You must submit only one application to each program deadline, so take the time to focus on your strongest project and application.

-- Applications must be submitted by the program deadline, must contain all three components listed below, and must be submitted electronically/digitally.
-Late, incomplete, or faxed/mailed applications will be rejected as ineligible.
+Applications must be submitted by the program deadline; must be submitted electronically in Times New Roman or Arial 12-point font; and must contain all three components listed below.
+Late, non-digital, or incomplete applications will be rejected as ineligible.

-- A statement confirming you are a permanent resident of Nova Scotia.
+- A statement confirming that you are a permanent resident of Nova Scotia.

 - A statement confirming that (1) you are 19 years of age or older and (2) you are unpublished in the form of writing in which you wish to apprentice.
-If it is discovered that the declaration was false, the application will be discarded.
+If it is discovered that the declaration is false, the application will be ineligible.

 2. Personal responses (roughly one paragraph in length) to each of the following: